gitter-badger/memoir/readme.md

-# McNeill Memoir
+# A McNeill Memoir

-Personal history, genealogy and [genetic genealogy](https://en.wikipedia.org/wiki/Genetic_genealogy).
+## A personal history, genealogy and [genetic genealogy](https://en.wikipedia.org/wiki/Genetic_genealogy) of Jeff McNeill